-The Company also offers an Outside Directors' Supplemental Income Plan to provide a benefit to its nonemployee directors.
+The Company also offers an Outside Directors' Supplemental Income Plan to provide a benefit to its non-employee directors.
 The benefit is based upon the age of the Outside Director upon his appointment to the board.
-Directors Drew Allen and Dan Magruder are entitled to receive \$5,000 annually for 10 years, Director Rex E. Kelly and George J. Sliman, III are entitled to receive \$4,000 annually for 10 years and Director Jeffrey H. O'Keefe is entitled to receive \$6,000 annually for 10 years.
+Directors Ronald G. Barnes and George J. Sliman, III are each entitled to receive \$4,000 annually for 10 years and Directors Padrick D. Dennis and Jeffrey H. O'Keefe are each entitled to receive \$6,000 annually for 10 years.
 The benefit is payable upon the later of the Outside Director's attainment of age sixty-five or cessation of service as a director.
+Former Directors Rex E. Kelly and Dan Magruder currently receive annual benefit payments of \$4,000 and \$5,000, respectively, under this plan.
 An Outside Director must serve as an Outside Director until the earlier of his death or 10 consecutive years as an Outside Director to be entitled to any benefit.
 In the event of the death of the Outside Director, their beneficiary shall receive a death benefit totaling the remainder of benefits due the Outside Director.
 The death benefit will be paid in a single lump sum within 90 days following the Outside Director's death.
 The Company has purchased life insurance contracts which it may use as a source to fund these future benefits.
 The Company is the owner and beneficiary of these life insurance policies, which are a general asset of the Company.